 There are myriad reasons why head-on collisions are tragic, no matter where they occur.
 Physics is essentially working against vehicle occupants in these scenarios.

 Velocity on the highway is additive, meaning that head-on collisions result in a total force equal to the two speeds of each car involved.
 For example, imagine two cars on a city highway are traveling at 55 miles per hour.
 If one vehicle experiences a mechanical failure that sends it over the freeway median, a head-on collision would be imminent.
-This collision would be the equivalent of hitting a solid rock wall at 110 miles per hour, double the speed of both vehicles.

 The increased physical impact is why head-on collisions are some of the worst accidents we see on the road.
 In these situations, there is typically nothing that modern technology can do to save a person’s life, as seatbelts and airbags can only do so much to counteract the powerful change of direction.